wojdyr/fityk/doc/getstarted.rst

 Graphical Interface
 ===================

-The GUI window of fityk consists of (from the top): menu bar, toolbar, main plot, helper (residual) plot, output window, input field, status bar and of sidebar at the right-hand side.
+That's how the :abbr:`GUI (Graphical User Interface)` looks like:

+.. image:: img/fityk-with-tooltip.png
+   :align: center
+   :scale: 50

 The input field with the output window provide a console-like interface to the program.
-The output windows shows also commands corresponding to operations performed using the GUI (menu, dialogs, etc.).
+All important operation performed using the GUI are translated to textual commands and displayed in the output windows.

 The main plot can display data points, model that is to be fitted to the data and component functions of the model.
 Use the pop-up menu (click right button on the plot) to configure it.
-Some properties of the plot (e.g. colors of data points) can be changed using the sidebar.
+Some properties of the plot (e.g. colors of data points) can be changed from the sidebar.

-One of the most useful things which can be displayed by the helper plot is the difference between the data and the model (it is also controlled by a pop-up menu).
-Hopefully, a quick look at this menu and a minute or two's worth of experiments will show the potential of this plot.
+The helper plot below can show various statistics.
+The default one one is the difference between the data and the model.
+The plot can be configured from a pop-up menu.
+If you do not find it useful you may hide it (:menuselection:`GUI --> Show`).

 Configuration of the GUI (visible windows, colors, etc.) can be saved using :menuselection:`GUI --> Save current config`.

-.. image:: img/fityk-with-tooltip.png
-   :align: center
-   :scale: 50

 On the **main plot**, the meaning of the left and right mouse button depends on current :dfn:`mode`.